Peltodoris lentiginosa

 Peltodoris lentiginosa, also known as the mottled pale sea lemon or the giant freckled dorid, is a species of sea slug.
-It is a dorid nudibranch in the family Discordorididae.
+It is a dorid nudibranch in the family Discodorididae.

 Description

 Peltodoris lentiginosa's dorsum is covered in tubercules, giving it a bumpy texture.
 Its coloration is splotchy, with different shades of brown patches covering its body; however, pure white coloration has also been observed.
 It has six gills which are white to off-white in coloration and located toward the back of its body; its rhinophores share this coloration.
 Its length is approximately 18 cm.